A Note to 2022 Applicants

 Applicants are asked to state their current interests in medicine and express their current involvement in serving diverse communities.
 Finalists will be virtually paired with physician mentors in various clinical settings of their choice.
 Students will also participate in weekly online didactic and reflection sessions.
 Please indicate in your application in which session you are able to participate (Session One or Session Two).

 How to Apply

-Applications are now open to 1st year medical students that are seeking an opportunity to learn from the largest integrated health care delivery system in California.
-Students traveling from out of state may receive a travel stipend of up to $3000 to cover airfare and housing.
-Application Deadline: January 30, 2017
+Applications are open to first-year medical students that are seeking an opportunity to learn from the largest integrated health care delivery system in California.

 Please note: You cannot return to this application for changes after you click the submit button.
 Please scroll through the entire application prior to starting.
 An essay, CV, and letter of good standing are required.
 All documents must be in PDF format.

 (pre-COVID-19 pandemic )